arschilke/Alexa-HealthCoach/README.md

 So much!...We were challenged to figure out JavaScript, Alexa Skill Developer, and AWS Lambda.

 ## What's next for Health Coach
-We plan to have Health Coach track habits from the Apple Health device in order to have the skill communicate necessary activities.
+We plan to have Health Coach
+- track habits from the Apple Health device in order to have the skill communicate necessary activities.
+- to display the user’s health data based on exercise, food intake, and medicine. provide this data using graphs
+- to program a unique and special curated music playlist geared toward health and fitness, different from the one Alexa can already do